gammasoft71/xtd/docs/containers.md

   * [bottom_left](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html#gad8fe8984e9f4652c13654b2c4d7288f0) : Content is vertically aligned in the bottom, and horizontally aligned on the left.
   * [bottom_center](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html#gad8fe8984e9f4652c13654b2c4d7288f0) : Content is vertically aligned at the bottom, and horizontally aligned at the center.
   * [bottom_right](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html#gad8fe8984e9f4652c13654b2c4d7288f0) : Content is vertically aligned at the bottom, and horizontally aligned on the right.
 * exapend : A flag indicating if control is expanded to its containing layout container.
-The default is false.
+The default is `false`.
 * size_type : One of the [size_type](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html#gab29b04bbaf914660d81ba98475d8a100) values that specifies how layout container of user interface (UI) elements should be sized relative to their container.
 The default is auto_size.
   * [auto_size](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html#gab29b04bbaf914660d81ba98475d8a100) : The control should be automatically sized to share space with its peers.
   * [absolute](https://gammasoft71.github.io/xtd/reference_guides/latest/group__xtd__forms.html#gab29b04bbaf914660d81ba98475d8a100) : The control should be sized to an exact number of pixels.
 (Style by default)